 3. Defining the Terms of Debate

-Related to naming, the power to define the terms in which a debate occurs often determines its outcome:
+Related to naming, the power to define the terms in which a debate occurs--central to all rhetoric--often determines its outcome:

-In each case, the framing determines not just the preferred solution but which solutions are even imaginable.
+In each case, the framing effects determine not just the preferred solution but which solutions are even imaginable.
 If healthcare is a market, single-payer healthcare is not just wrong--it is conceptually incoherent within the framework.
 If crime is a moral failure, poverty reduction is not just inefficient--it is irrelevant.

 4. Controlling Access to Discourse